AnmolShrestha-0009/World-cup-predictor/README.md

-# ⚽ FIFA Women's World Cup Match Winner Predictor
+# ⚽ FIFA Men's World Cup Match Winner Predictor

 A machine learning project that predicts the winner of a FIFA men's World Cup match using an ensemble of **Random Forest** and **XGBoost** classifiers.
 The project generates match features from team statistics, obtains predictions from both models, and combines them to produce a final prediction.